-V. Midwifery Curriculum
+IV.
+Midwifery Curriculum

 Two-year and three-year course sequencing is outlined in the following pages for the 1) Master of Science degree in Midwifery and 2) Advanced Certificate in Midwifery.
 Modified programs of study are available and may be individualized based on a student's progress.
-Students who are pursuing the Adv.
-Certificate Midwifery/MS Nurse-Midwifery option should meet with the CON advisor as soon as possible and prior to each semester to discuss how the additional credits taken in the CON can best fit into the programs of study outlined below.

-Master of Science Program of Study - 7 Semester Option
+Master of Science Program of Study: 7 - 8 Semesters

-All students must hold an American Heart Association (AHA) Basic Life Support (BLS) certification, take a basic fetal monitoring course with examination and must hold current certification in neonatal resuscitation (AAP/AHA) prior to taking NRMW 5404 Intrapartum.
+All students must hold a current American Heart Association (AHA) Basic Life Support (BLS) certification before beginning courses marked as "clinical," and hold current certification in neonatal resuscitation (AAP/AHA) prior to taking NRMW 5107 Neonatal Clinical or NRMW 5121 Intrapartum Care, Clinical (may be taken the same semester or not).
+Students must also take a basic fetal monitoring course with examination before taking NRMW 5120 Intrapartum Care, Didactic.